Atmospheric railway: Medhurst

 In 1799, George Medhurst of London discussed the idea of moving goods pneumatically through cast iron pipes, and in 1812, he proposed blowing passenger carriages through a tunnel.

 Medhurst proposed two alternative systems: either the vehicle itself was the piston, or the tube was relatively small with a separate piston.
 He never patented his ideas and they were not taken further by him.

 19th century

 Vallance

-In 1824, a man called Vallance took out a patent and built a short demonstration line; his system consisted of a 6 ft diameter cast iron tube with rails cast in to the lower part; the vehicle was the full size of the tube and bear skin was used to seal the annular space.
-To slow the vehicle down, doors were opened at each end of the vehicle.
+In 1824, a man called Vallance took out a patent and built a short demonstration line; his system consisted of a 6 ft diameter cast-iron tube with rails cast in to the lower part; the vehicle was the full size of the tube, and bear skin was used to seal the annular space.
+Braking was accomplished by opening doors at each end of the vehicle.
 Vallance's system worked, but was not adopted commercially.

 Pinkus

 In 1835, Henry Pinkus patented a system with a 9 sqft square section tube with a low degree of vacuum, limiting leakage loss.
 He later changed to a small-bore vacuum tube.
 He proposed to seal the slot that enabled the piston to connect with the vehicle with a continuous rope; rollers on the vehicle lifted the rope in front of the piston connection and returned it afterwards.

 He built a demonstration line alongside the Kensington Canal, and issued a prospectus for his National Pneumatic Railway Association.
 He was unable to interest investors, and his system failed when the rope stretched.
 However, his concept, a small bore pipe with a resealable slot was the prototype for many successor systems.